Adaptive Diffusion Schemes for Heterogeneous Networks: Introduction

 \item Using energy conservation arguments \cite{sayed2008adaptive}, we derive closed-form expressions for the steady-state mean-square deviation (MSD) of the network and of its individual nodes in a non stationary environment.

-\item We propose two new rules for adjusting the combination weights: One based on a Least-Squared (LS) approach, similar to the one introduced in \cite{fernandez2015distributed,fernandez2012novel}, and one based on the Affine Projection Algorithm (APA).
+\item {We propose two new rules for adjusting the combination weights: One following a Least-Squares (LS) approach, in the same vein as the one introduced in \cite{fernandez2015distributed,fernandez2012novel}, and one based on the Affine Projection Algorithm (APA).}

 \item Finally, we include detailed simulation work, both for stationary and tracking scenarios, to illustrate the performance of the proposed schemes and to corroborate the theoretical results. \end{enumerate}